-Both the Centers for Disease Control and Prevention and the Pennsylvania Department of Health now recommend we all wear face masks when going about essential tasks in public, as part of the fight against the coronavirus pandemic.
+By now, we all know that we should be wearing face masks when going about essential tasks in public as part of the fight against the coronavirus pandemic.

 Those types of masks have become a hot topic online during the pandemic, and are often constructed simply of cotton fabric, elastic, and some thread.
 According to the CDC, cloth masks can help prevent people who have the virus but may not be showing any symptoms from spreading it by containing the respiratory droplets that we all expel when we talk, cough, or sneeze.